COS 484: Natural Language Processing

 Assignments

-All assignments are due at 1:59pm before the Monday lecture.
+All assignments are due at 11:59pm EST on Tuesdays.
 We allow each student up to 4 free late days that you can use any time during the semester, with at most 3 late days per assignment.
 No assignment will be accepted more than 3 days after the deadline.
 We trust you to use these late days responsibly to help mitigate special circumstances.
 Late hours will round up to a full day (i.e. if you submitted 4 hours late, it will cost you 1 late day).
 Once you run out of late days, each additional day late will incur a fixed 10% deduction for the given assignment (e.g. 10 points off a 100-point assignment).
 For extenuating circumstances (e.g, those that involve a Dean), please make sure to email the Dean and the course instructors.
 For students with a dean’s note, the weight of their missed/penalized assignment will be added to the midterm and your midterm score will be scaled accordingly (for homeworks 0, 1 and 2) (e.g. if you are penalized 2 points overall, your midterm will be worth 27 and your score will be multiplied by 27/25).
 Missing homework 3 and 4 after the midterm can only be compensated by arranging an oral exam on the pertinent material.

 Writeups: Homeworks should be written up clearly and succinctly; you may lose points if your answers are unclear or unnecessarily complicated.
 Using LaTeX is recommended (here's a template), but not a requirement.
 If you've never used LaTeX before, refer to this introductory guide on Working with LaTeX to get started.
 Hand-written assignments must be scanned and uploaded as a pdf.